Attack on Mers-el-Kébir: Attack on Mers-el-Kébir

 The British force comprised the battlecruiser HMS Hood, the battleships HMS Valiant and Resolution, the aircraft carrier Ark Royal and an escort of cruisers and destroyers.
-The British had the advantage of being able to manoeuvre, while the French fleet was anchored in a narrow harbour and its crews did not expect an attack.
-The main armament of Dunkerque and Strasbourg was forward of the superstructure and could not immediately be brought to bear.
+The British had freedom of manoeuvre, while the French fleet was anchored in a narrow harbour, its crews not expecting an attack.
 The British capital ships had 15 in guns and fired a heavier broadside than the French battleships.
-On 3 July, before negotiations were formally terminated, six British Fairey Swordfish planes escorted by three Blackburn Skuas from Ark Royal dropped magnetic mines in the harbour exit.
+On 3 July, before negotiations were formally terminated, six British Fairey Swordfish planes escorted by three Blackburn Skuas from Ark Royal dropped five magnetic mines in the harbour exit.
 The force was intercepted by five French Curtiss H-75 fighters which shot down a Skua into the sea with the loss of its two crew, the only British fatalities in the action.

+The six La Galissonnière-class cruisers at Algiers were summoned but did not reach Mers-El-Kebir in time.
+The Préfet Maritime at Toulon ordered two submarine flotillas, groupe A consisting of L'Espoir, Le Conquérant and Archimède and groupe B, comprising Iris, Vénus, Sultane, Sirène, Pallas and Cérès, to assist the French at Oran by attacking British ships, Hood in particular.
+After receiving orders on 3 July to form a north–south patrol line in the Mediterranean for a distance of 20 nmi east of Alboran Island and south of Cape Palos during the night of 6/7 July, to protect Oran and attack British ships, the French submarines Archimède, Le Conquérant and L'Espoir got underway from Toulon at 2:45 a.m. on 4 July bound for their patrol area at 15 kn.
+No contacts were made and the boats were recalled on 5 July when it was discovered that the British ships had returned to Gibraltar.
+Gensoul ordered the four submarines at Oran, Ariane, Danaé, Diane and Eurydice to take post off the port.
+The orders to the four French submarines were quickly decoded and London ordered Somerville to act; the boats were unable to close with Force H. Churchill ordered the British ships to open fire at the same time and the British commenced at 5:57 p.m. from 17500 yd.